JoelNgiamKeeYong/aiap-ta-2024/README.md

 ### 3. 🔧 Data Preprocessing:

 - Split the data early using a stratified train-test split to preserve the class distribution of the target variable, ensuring both sets are representative of the imbalanced dataset.
 - Use an 80%-20% split to allocate sufficient data for training and evaluation while maintaining robustness.
-- A 20% test split strikes a balance between having sufficient data for training and evaluating model performance on unseen data.
+A 20% test split strikes a balance between having sufficient data for training and evaluating model performance on unseen data.
 - Perform advanced cleaning steps, including imputing missing values, removing outliers, and addressing inconsistencies based on insights from the training set only during EDA.
 - Conduct feature engineering to create new, meaningful features and transform existing ones, enhancing interpretability and predictive power (e.g., deriving domain-specific synthetic features).
 - Normalize numerical features using standard scaling to improve performance for gradient-based models and ensure consistent feature ranges.
 - Encode categorical variables using techniques like One-Hot Encoding to ensure compatibility with machine learning algorithms.
-- Perform feature selectiong using various techniques and remove features with excessive noise, irrelevance, or low variance to improve model efficiency and performance.
-- Separating preprocessing and training enhances transparency and simplifies debugging, as each step can be independently validated.
-Using separate functions allows greater flexibility in modifying individual components (e.g., swapping scalers or encoders) without affecting the entire pipeline.
-This approach ensures reproducibility and consistency across different stages of the project.
+- During EDA, use various feature selection techniques (e.g., variance threshold, correlation analysis) to identify features with excessive noise, irrelevance, or low variance.
+Instead of incorporating these feature selection techniques directly into the pipeline, manually remove the shortlisted features within the pipeline.
+This approach ensures stability, consistent interpretability, and the ability to apply domain knowledge, while avoiding the risks of inconsistent feature sets and model destabilization that can arise from automated feature selection during pipeline execution.

 ### 4. 🤖 Model Training: